AssemblyScript/website/src/stdlib/math.md

 By default, the global `Math` object is an alias of `NativeMath` and `Mathf` is an alias of `NativeMathf` .

-### Using NativeMath

-This is the default, so no additional configuration options are required.
-Note, however, that `Math.random` needs a way to seed the random number generator in this scenario, which WebAssembly alone cannot do, hence a function `env.seed()` is imported from the host \([see also](../exports-and-imports.md#anatomy-of-a-module)\) that must return an `f64` value \(the seed\).
-The [loader](../loader.md) and `import "WASI"` automatically take care of providing the seed function in this scenario, but one can always implement their own, for example to make the PRNG deterministic by returning a fixed seed value.

 ### Using JSMath

-Where small module size is more important than performance, one can opt to override the default by adding `--use Math=JSMath` on the command line, essentially aliasing `Math` with `JSMath` instead, which maps to an import of the browser's math implementation.
+By default, the compiler utilizes `NativeMath` which is implemented in WebAssembly directly, but where small module size is more important than performance, one can opt to override the default by adding `--use Math=JSMath` on the command line, essentially aliasing `Math` with `JSMath` instead, which maps to an import of the browser's math implementation.
 Naturally, this option requires importing the browser's `Math` object as a whole, but does not require seeding / is not seedable.
-The [loader](../loader.md) automatically takes care of importing the browser's math in this scenario.
+Generated bindings automatically take care of importing the browser's math in this scenario.

 ## Static members